joshmkennedy/gatsby-theme-blog-remix/README.md

 ## Why this theme?

-This theme took the tried and true Gatsby Theme Blog and added a splash of style and color.
-This theme does not do anything ground breaking but it is a great jumping off point.
-The theme's components are all easily shadowable, and have been themed by theme-ui to make the customization of easy as possible.
+Gatsby Blog **_Remix_** takes the tried and true Gatsby Theme Blog and adds a splash of style and color.
+This theme is a great jumping off point to get you started.
+The Gatsby Blog **_Remix_** components are all easily shadowable, and have been themed by theme-ui to make the customization of easy as possible.

 ### Features